benftwc/PhpRestDoc/README.md

 ## What is PhpRestDoc ?

-PhpRestDoc is a REST API Documentation written in PHP
+PhpRestDoc is a simple-to-install and simple-to-use REST API Documentation generator written in PHP.
+This is a manual generator, which means that you need to manually create and update the documentation.

 ## Prerequisites